 Step 4.
 Click OK.

-When you use VLOOKUP, HLOOKUP, or other functions, the #N/A appears due to the formula can not find the source data in a referenced table.
+When using VLOOKUP, HLOOKUP, or similar functions, the #N/A error appears because the formula cannot find the source data in the referenced table.

-To resolve this error, you need to find the existing text in the source data.
+To resolve the error, find the existing text in the source data.

 Causes of the error: